Virgin Media O2: Post-merger

 Virgin Media O2 also extended access to O2 Priority in November 2021, providing exclusive perks, ticket presales, and experiences previously exclusive to O2 customers, to Virgin Media customers, allowing them full access to the O2 Priority app.

 On 24 July 2023, it was announced that Virgin Media O2 would cut up to 2,000 members of staff by the end of 2023.
 The figure included 800 job reductions that had already been announced and followed similar headcount reductions made by competitors.

 The company announced that it had moved all Virgin Mobile UK customers to the O2 network in August 2023.
 It had advised customers in January 2023 that they would be transferring, with data allowances either doubling or becoming unlimited.
 Virgin Mobile no longer offer new plans or services.
 The following month, Virgin Media O2 acquired the UK-regional broadband business Upp, that provided services in the East of England, with its ownership being sold to Nexfibre, a joint venture owned by Liberty Global, Telefónica and InfraVia Capital Partners.
 The government had ordered that Upp be sold, on national security grounds.

 As part of the companies mobile transformation strategy, a £700m investment was reported in March 2025, aiming to enhance mobile reliability and speed.
 It was reported that Virgin Media O2 had agreed a deal worth £343 million with Vodafone, in July 2025, to buy spectrum to boost and expand Virgin Media O2 mobile network coverage.
 The deal would result in Virgin Media O2 having nearly 30% of UK mobile spectrum.
 Three months later, Virgin Media O2 announced that they would partner with Starlink, to improve UK rural mobile phone coverage.
 They will be the first mobile operator in the UK to use Starlink satellites.
 O2 Satellite, an optional payable add-on, will switch to satellite in areas where no signal is available.
+In December 2025, the company announced it had expanded its 5G standalone footprint in Norfolk, improving connectivity for 940,000 customers at no extra cost, whilst making the network better equipped for future customer led innovations and to embrace technology such as artificial intelligence.